 - Internal uncertainty comes easily.
 Here is George Orwell’s ‘Shooting an Elephant’, a timely piece (though it was written in 1936) which isn’t for the squeamish but which displays beautifully how internal debate can be written.

-- If you’re used to scribble-chats with your characters, you can blend into first person accounts easily.
+- If you’re used to scribble-chats with your characters, you can blend your writing style into first person accounts easily.

-- Your ‘I’ can be honest or an unreliable narrator who bit by bit allows his/her self-deception to creep out.
+- Your ‘I’ can be honest or an unreliable narrator who bit by bit allows his/hetheir self-deception to creep out.

 - Writing in the ‘I’ of your character keeps you and your own personal agenda out of the way.
 Usually a good thing for the flow of your writing and the result.